 Our brains have been optimized for visual experiences.
-And while we, as a species, have evolved to add sophisticated language skills to compliment our visual abilities, physically reading printed text is not a natural experience for our brains.
+We have evolved to add sophisticated language skills to compliment our visual abilities — but reading printed text is not a natural experience for our brains.

 “Processing print isn’t something the human brain was built for,” Marcel Just, Director of the Center for Cognitive Brain Imaging at Carnegie Mellon University, said in an interview with Neiman Reports.“The printed word is a human artifact.
 It’s very convenient, and it’s worked very well for us for 5,000 years, but it’s an invention of human beings.
 By contrast, Mother Nature has built into our brain our ability to see the visual world and interpret it.”